kaiser185/coolaps/README.md

 # COOLAPS Docker Image

-This repository contains the code necessary to create a Constraint Object-Oriented Logic Programming as a Service (COOLAPS) environment docker image.
+This repository contains the code necessary to create a Constraint Object-Oriented Logic Action Programming as a Service (COOLAPS) environment docker image.
 It has been created by the Center for Research for Informatics at University of Paris 1 Panthéon-Sorbonne.
 The motivation behind this is enabling developers to quickly bootstrap a working COOLAPS environment that allows them to very quickly begin developing their own web services based on the unique combination of Constraint Logic Programming (as a service) and Object-Oriented Logic programming.

 Included in this repository are code samples with the necessary files to construct a headless daemon server, so that it straighforward to bootstrap your own project on this basis.